ranjansudha3042/String-Calculator-INCUBYTE-/README.md

-# String-Calculator
+# String-Calculator(INCUBYTE ASSESSMENT)
+SUBMITTING THE ASSESSMENT
-SUBMITTING THE ASSESSMENT(INCUBYTE ASSESSMENT) 1-Create a git repository on GitHub/GitLab.
+1-Create a git repository on GitHub/GitLab.
 2-Clone the repository to your local machine.
 3-Follow best practices for TDD, git and commit often.